 - Ask if they want to or would be willing to be involved in any aspect of the taste test.

 The cafeteria staff will more than likely appreciate you reaching out to them and including them in introducing students to new and local foods.

 - Organize volunteers to help prepare the taste test samples, hand out the taste test samples, and clean up the kitchen.

 - For 500 students with staggered lunch periods, 2-3 people to prepare the taste test samples, pass out taste test samples, and clean up should be sufficient.

 - Recruit parents, students, teachers, school staff, cafeteria staff, and community members as volunteers.

-- Communicate with the Child Nutrition Director and/or kitchen manager about food safety and where they recommend you prepare the food for the samples.
+- Communicate with the School Nutrition Director and/or kitchen manager about food safety and where they recommend you prepare the food for the samples.

 - If possible, inquire about preparing the taste test samples in the cafeteria’s kitchen.
 They have the equipment and space you need right there.
-If you are able to use the cafeteria’s kitchen, make efforts to not be in their way while they are preparing lunch, and make sure to leave the kitchen cleaner than when you arrived.
+If you are able to use the cafeteria’s kitchen, make efforts to not be in their way while they are preparing lunch, and make sure to leave the kitchen as clean as when you arrived.